 - The transcription of the section for Holm Cultram from the National Gazetteer (1868) provided by Colin Hinson.

-- The Holme St Cuthbert Local History Group's website: Solway Plain - Past & Present contains much of interest to Family Historians with connections to the area, but especially Holm Cultram.
+- The Holme St Cuthbert Local History Group's website: Solway Plain - Past & Present (archived copy) contains much of interest to Family Historians with connections to the area, but especially Holm Cultram.
 Added 10 Jun 2005.
 Of particular note is their page 'The Manor' on the History Menu which includes downloadable files of the original rentals for the Manor from 1538 onwards, listing families living in the parish prior to the start of Parish Records.
 Added 6 Jun 2005.